 Puerto Rico is hit by hurricanes which can cause property damage, landslides, and floods.
 If there is a hurricane threat, no not travel to Puerto Rico.
 Hurricane season runs from June to November.

-How Safe is Puerto Rico?
+How Safe Is Puerto Rico?

 Puerto Rico is safe for tourists.
 The more rural the area, the safer tourists generally are.
 Large cities can pose a risk for tourists as they might become targets for pick-pocketing and theft.
 Muggings also may occur.